awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 **Important**
 When you configure the AWS CLI, you're prompted to specify an AWS Region\.
 Choose one of the supported Regions listed for Systems Manager in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 If necessary, first verify with an administrator for your AWS account which AWS Region you should choose\.

-   For more information about access keys, see [Managing access heys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the *IAM User Guide*\.
+   For more information about access keys, see [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the *IAM User Guide*\.

 1. To verify the installation or upgrade, run the following command from the AWS CLI\.